2019 Yuen Long attack: Attack

-In the evening, the assailants wearing white shirts and armed with sticks and wooden poles gathered in Yuen Long.
+In the afternoon, assailants wearing white shirts and armed with sticks and wooden poles gathered in Yuen Long, while a pro-government Facebook page shared a photo of them saying "the villages are ready" and about to "discipline" the protestors.
+Yuen Long District Councillor reported to police over the possible confrontation, police in response claimed officers were deployed.

+By 10 pm, a chef, who just finished work at a restaurant despite wearing grey, was attacked by gangsters, after saying there were lots of white-shirted men.
+A taxi was also damaged, apparently by the gang, as four white-shirts surrounded the vehicle.

 At around 10 pm, these assailants started attacking people on the street.
-They were reportedly targeting those wearing black, the dress code for the democracy rally on Hong Kong Island, but also attacked journalists and bystanders.
-One suspected pregnant woman, wearing a long white dress, was found lying on the floor.
+They were reportedly targeting those wearing black clothing, the common clothing for protesters on Hong Kong Island, but also attacked journalists and bystanders.
+One suspected pregnant woman, wearing a long white dress, was found lying on the floor, but reports of her injuries could not be confirmed by the Hospital Authority.

 At around 10:30 pm, about a hundred white-shirted assailants appeared at Yuen Long railway station and attacked commuters in the concourse indiscriminately, on the platform and inside train compartments.
 Two police officers arrived at 10:52 pm.
 However, they left the station as they judged that they were outnumbered by the assailants and did not have sufficient gear, according to the police.

 Thirty police officers arrived at the station at 11:20 pm, but the assailants had left.
 Due to the violence, trains bypassed Yuen Long station between 10:56 pm and 11:19 pm, and the station was ordered closed at 11:55 pm.
 However, after midnight, white-shirted assailants forced open the station's shutters to launch a second wave of attacks on passengers.
 In all, at least 45 citizens were reported injured that night, including Legislative Council member Lam Cheuk-ting and two reporters; one other journalist had their equipment smashed.